Crew Training Manual & Procedures

 3. Complete the skills checklist for Mate.

 4. Complete Mate’s Review – an on-the-water boat handling review that will include at least one Mate and the Training Captain aboard.
-During the Mate’s Review the candidate will be required to demonstrate satisfactory knowledge and skills of all of the following:

 1. Boat set up